This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make the Cream Cheese Mixture: In a medium bowl, beat the cream cheese, sugar, and vanilla with an electric mixer until smooth.
-Set aside.
+• Beat the cream cheese, sugar, and vanilla with an electric mixer until smooth.

-• Whip the Cream: In a separate bowl, whip the cold heavy cream with an electric mixer until stiff peaks form.
-(You can also use a whisk, though it takes more effort.)
+• In a separate bowl, whip the cold heavy cream with an electric mixer until stiff peaks form.
+A whisk works too but takes more effort.

-• Combine: Gently fold the whipped cream into the cream cheese mixture until fully blended.
+• Gently fold the whipped cream into the cream cheese mixture until fully blended.

-• Assemble the Cake: In a small dessert dish (a 10-ounce ramekin works well), add a layer of graham crackers, breaking them to fit as needed.
+• Add a layer of graham crackers to a 10-ounce ramekin, breaking them to fit as needed.

-Spread the remaining cream on top, then finish with the rest of the strawberries.
+• Place another layer of graham crackers over the strawberries.
+Spread the remaining cream on top and finish with the rest of the strawberries.

-• Chill: Cover with plastic wrap and refrigerate for at least 3 hours, or overnight, until the layers set and the graham crackers soften.
+• Cover with plastic wrap and refrigerate for at least 3 hours or overnight until the graham crackers soften and the layers set.

 Notes

-• Use the Right Dish: A 10-ounce ramekin works perfectly, but any similarly sized dessert dish or small bowl with sides will do.
+Use the right dish.
+A 10-ounce ramekin works well here.
+Any similarly sized dessert dish or small bowl with sides will work too.

 Nutrition